The Empire Strikes Back: Filming at Elstree Studios

 The life-size hangar set was dismantled in mid-June to allow the construction of other sets around the full-scale Millennium Falcon.
 These scenes had to be filmed efficiently, so the Falcon could be dismantled to make way for the Dagobah set.
-Filming began on the carbon chamber scene in late June while the second unit filmed anything they could.
-The raised set was largely incomplete, and low lighting and steam were used to conceal any obvious flaws.
-The fog machines and heat from the steam made many cast and crew members sick; it took approximately three weeks to film.
-The confession of love between Leia and Han was scripted with both of them admitting their feelings for the other.
-Kershner felt this was too "sappy".
-He had Ford improvise lines repeatedly until Ford said he would do only one more take; his response to Leia's confession of love in the final take was "I know".
+Filming began on the carbon chamber scene in late June, and took approximately three weeks.
+Meanwhile, the second unit filmed anything they could.
+The raised set used for the carbon chamber was largely incomplete, and low lighting and steam were used to conceal any obvious flaws.
+The fog machines and heat from the steam made many cast and crew members sick.
+The confession of love between Leia and Han was originally scripted with Han's response being "Just remember that, 'cause I'll be back".
+Between takes, Kershner and Ford discussed this scene, with Kershner initially insisting on a pared down "I'll be back".
+At Ford's suggestion, Han's response to Leia's confession of love became "I know", which was used in the finished film.
 By the end of the month, cast and crew morale was low.

 The duel, Dagobah, and conclusion

-(Left to right) David Prowse (pictured in 2007) and James Earl Jones (2013).
-To avoid Darth Vader's confession being leaked publicly, Vader actor Prowse was given different lines to speak, which were dubbed over by Jones.
+David Prowse (left, pictured in 2007) and James Earl Jones (2013).
+To avoid Darth Vader's revelation being leaked publicly, Prowse was given different lines to speak, which were dubbed over by Jones.

 Hamill returned in early July to film his climactic battle against Darth Vader, portrayed by stunt double Bob Anderson, who said the experience was like fighting blindfolded because of the costume.
 Hamill spent weeks practicing his fencing routine, eventually growing frustrated and refusing to continue.
-The next scene, where Vader confesses he is Luke's father, was shrouded in secrecy.
+The next scene, where Vader reveals he is Luke's father, was shrouded in secrecy.
 Prowse was given the line "Obi-Wan Kenobi is your father" to read because he was known for repeatedly leaking information.
 Only Kershner, the producers, and Hamill knew the actual line.
 While filming the scene, Hamill was positioned on a platform suspended 35 ft above a pile of mattresses.
 Footage of his fall into the reactor shaft was damaged during processing and the scene had to be reshot in early August.
-The Vader confrontation took eight weeks to film.
+The Vader confrontation took eight weeks in total to film.
 Hamill insisted on doing as many of his stunts as possible, though the insurers refused to allow him to perform a 15 ft fall out of a window.
-He accidentally fell from a nine-inch ledge 40 ft high but rolled on landing to avoid injury.
+He accidentally fell from a nine-inch ledge 40 ft high, but rolled on landing to avoid injury.
 Lucas returned to the set on July 15 and stayed for the rest of filming.
-He rewrote Luke's scenes on Dagobah, removing or trimming them so they could be shot in just over two weeks.
+He rewrote Luke's scenes on Dagobah, removing or trimming parts so they could be shot in just over two weeks.